oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 $ docker images | grep "soa"

+>IMPORTANT: The image created in above step will NOT have a domain pre-configured.
+But it has the scripts to create and configure a SOA domain.

 # Building Docker Image with bundle patches for SOA
 IMPORTANT: To build the SOA image with bundle patches, you must first download the required version of the Oracle SOA Suite binaries as explained in above step.